 7. Regular Meetings with the Team

-When you are a project manager, you always need to be in constant communication with the employees or the team members through one way or another.
+When you are a project manager, you always need to be in constant communication with the employees or the team members in one way or another.
 This can be a friendly chat in the hall, a proper one-to-one meeting in your office, or just a casual meet and greet at their cubicles.

 What will that do?
-Well, these interactions are very important as they a sense of recognition and bond of trust between you and the employees.
+Well, these interactions are very important as they a sense of recognition and a bond of trust between you and the employees.
 Also, you get to know the employees, what their strengths and weaknesses are, and what you can do to help them in tight spaces.

 When you have done that, you are ready to take these interactions to the next level and schedule regular interactions with the team altogether.